Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Parameterisations of and

 \subsection{Covariance matrix $\vec{K}$}

 Let $K_k(\vec{s}, \vec{s}^*)$ denote the covariance function associated with the basis-function coefficients corresponding to the $k$th basis-function resolution.
-In \pkg{FRK} v1/v2, we let $K_k(\vec{s}, \vec{s}^*)$ be the exponential covariance function, that is,
+In \FRKgeneric, we let $K_k(\vec{s}, \vec{s}^*)$ be the exponential covariance function, that is,

 where $d(\vec{s},\vec{s}^*)$ is the distance between two basis-function centroids $\vec{s}, \vec{s}^* \in D$, $\sigma^2_k$ is a variance parameter, and $\tau_k$ is a length-scale parameter.
-The $k$th sub-block of $\vec{K}$ is formed by evaluating \ref{eqn:02-01:K_covariance_function} for all pairs of basis-function centroids at the $k$th resolution.
+The $k$th sub-block of $\vec{K}$ is formed by evaluating (\ref{eqn:02-01:K_covariance_function}) for all pairs of basis-function centroids at the $k$th resolution.

 Clearly (\ref{eqn:02-01:K_covariance_function}) is always non-zero for $\sigma^2_k > 0$, however it is often reasonable to assume that coefficients associated with fine-resolution basis functions separated by medium-to-large distances are uncorrelated.
-To increase sparsity, \pkg{FRK} v2 now allows covariance tapering \citep{Furrer_2006_CovarianceTapering} of the intra-resolution covariance function.
-Noting that (\ref{eqn:02-01:K_covariance_function}) is a special case of the Matérn covariance function with Matérn smoothness parameter $\nu = 0.5$, we follow the recommendation of \cite{Furrer_2006_CovarianceTapering} and use the spherical taper:
+To increase sparsity, \pkg{FRK}~v2 now allows covariance tapering \citep{Furrer_2006_CovarianceTapering} of the intra-resolution covariance function.
+Noting that (\ref{eqn:02-01:K_covariance_function}) is a special case of the Mat\'ern covariance function with smoothness parameter $\nu = 0.5$, we follow the recommendation of \cite{Furrer_2006_CovarianceTapering} and use the spherical taper:

 where $x_{+} \equiv \max(0, x)$, and $\beta_k$ is a resolution-dependent tapering parameter controlling the strength of the taper.
-In \pkg{FRK} v2, we let $\beta_k$ be proportional to the minimum distance between basis-function centroids; specifically, we set $\beta_k = \texttt{taper} \times \text{mindist}(k)$, where $\text{mindist}(k)$ is the minimum distance between the centroids of basis functions at the $k$th resolution and \code{taper} is a user-specified argument.
+In \pkg{FRK}~v2, we let $\beta_k$ be proportional to the minimum distance between basis-function centroids; specifically, we set $\beta_k = \texttt{taper} \times \text{mindist}(k)$, where $\text{mindist}(k)$ is the minimum distance between the centroids of basis functions at the $k$th resolution and \code{taper} is a user-specified argument.
 The tapered covariance function is obtained by taking the product of the original covariance function (\ref{eqn:02-01:K_covariance_function}) and the taper function (\ref{eqn:02-01:taper_function}).